Omar-Alodwan/ChatBotML/README.md

 # ChatBotML

-A Python-based machine-learning Chat-Bot called ChatBotML makes it possible to create responses based on databases of previously answered queries.
+ChatBotML is a Python-based machine-learning Chat-Bot which makes it possible to create responses based on databases of previously answered queries.

 # Training data